avanturist322/avanturist322.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
-move_social_buttons: true # includes social icons right after the subtitle
+move_social_buttons: false # includes social icons right after the subtitle
 social: false # includes social icons at the bottom of the page

 announcements: